Dima-Kalmykov/SimpleGmailServer/README.md

-Simple server with gmail authorization
+#Simple server with gmail authorization

-names in Russian are displayed incorrectly (such as sequence of '?')
+Names in Russian are displayed incorrectly (such as sequence of '?')

 For names in English everything works fine